ngokeith/mke-demo/README.md

-### SETUP SCRIPT FOR TWO K8S CLUSTERS ON DC/OS ("2k8s")
+# SETUP SCRIPT FOR TWO K8S CLUSTERS ON DC/OS ("2k8s")
-Revision 1-25-19
+Revision 1-30-19

 This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
-This script has only been tested on OSX with DC/OS 1.12.1 Enterprise Edition
+This script has only been tested on OSX with DC/OS >1.12.0 Enterprise Edition

-This script will:
+In the order below, this script will:

-1. Install Edge-LB with a configuration to enable proxying kubectl to the two K8s clusters

-2. Install Mesosphere Kubernetes Engine (MKE)

-3. Install a K8s cluster named /prod/kubernetes-prod
+1. Move existing DC/OS clusters into /tmp/dcos-clusters and set up a new cluster URL provided

+2. Update $LICENSE_FILE if it exists in the optional variables section if it exists

+3. Do an ssh-add on the $SSH_KEY_FILE in the optional variables section if it exists

+4. Move existing kube config to /tmp/kubectl-config so we can set up a new kube config

+5. Add repo and install Edge-LB - deploy kubectl pool once completed

+6. Set up Service Accounts and Install MKE Kubernetes engine

+7. Set up Service Accounts and Install /prod/kubernetes-prod cluster
-   1 private node, RBAC enabled, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1
+- HA Deployment (3x etcd / 3x control-plane), 2 private nodes, RBAC enabled, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1

-4. Install a K8s cluster named /dev/kubernetes-dev
+8. Set up Service Accounts and Install /dev/kubernetes-dev cluster
-   1 private node, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1
+- Non-HA deployment, 1 private node, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1

-5. Install a DC/OS license, if it exists

-6. Install an SSH key to the workstation via ssh-add, if it exists

-7. Your existing kubectl config file will be moved to /tmp/kubectl-config, so any existing kubectl configs will be removed

-8. Your existing DC/OS cluster configs will be moved to /tmp/clusters because of a bug (that might be fixed) when too many clusters are defined, so any existing DC/OS cluster configs will be removed
+9. Install Jenkins in /dev/jenkins

+10. Install Kafka - Create a topic called performancetest

+11. Wait for Kubernetes to complete deployment and connect clusters /dev/kubernetes-dev and /prod/kubernetes-prod using kubectl

+12. Deploy Kafka producer deployment `kafka-producer.yaml` on /prod/kubernetes-prod that sends data to Kafka

-9. Deploy the latest DKLB bits for L4/L7 loadbalancing
+13. Install DKLB (beta) for L4/L7 Ingress on MKE

-10. Deploy several example web services and expose through L4/L7

-11. A Jenkins deployment named /dev/jenkins"
+14. Multiple Hello World services, and multiple DC/OS Websites exposed on L4 and L7 through Edge-LB

+15. Create a prod-user in the prod group and a dev-user in the dev group both with the default DC/OS password

-12. Deploy dcos-monitoring and open Grafana
+16. Install dcos-monitoring and open up Grafana dashboard

-13. Deploy Kafka, create a topic, and deploy load generator for grafana visualization
+17. Open up L4 services in your browser

-#### PREREQUISITES
+## PREREQUISITES

 1. The DC/OS CLI and kubectl must already be installed on your local machine

 2. Ensure that ports 6443 and 6444 are not blocked by firewall rules

-#### SETUP
+## SETUP

 1. Clone this repo
    `git clone https://github.com/ably77/mke-demo.git`